Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-search.md

 Similar to the web interface search, the `learnware` package supports semantic specification search, statistical specification search, and a combination of semantic and statistical specification search.

-You can search for learnwares in the learnware dock system through semantic specifications, and all learnwares that meet the semantic specifications will be returned via the API.
+You can search for learnware(s) in the learnware dock system through semantic specifications, and all learnwares that meet the semantic specifications will be returned via the API.
 For example, the following code retrieves all learnware in the system with a task type of "Classification":

 ```python
 from learnware.market import BaseUserInfo